 ANSWER: While LEC does not collect an initial damage deposit, we do charge student accounts for damages incurred throughout the semester.
 This sometimes includes charges for common area damage when the person responsible is not known.
 It will be your responsibility as a student to keep the residence halls free from vandalism and intentional damages.

 ANSWER: Sure!
 E-mail accounts are provided to all students at no cost.
 During your orientation and check-in, information will be given out about your account.
 Lake Erie students are required to check their LEC email account on a regular basis.

 CAN I USE MY COMPUTER TO ACCESS THE INTERNET FROM MY RESIDENCE HALL ROOM?

-ANSWER: All halls are equipped with network connections with full Internet access.
+ANSWER: All residence halls and apartments are equipped with wireless network connections with full Internet access.

 QUESTION: WHAT IS THE ALCOHOL POLICY?

 ANSWER: Students who are 21 years of age are permitted to consume beer in the confines of the private rooms of residence halls with the door closed (as long as everyone in the room is 21 or older).
 Kegs and beer balls are strictly prohibited.
 No open containers, carriers, or cups of alcohol are permitted in any lounge or public area of the residence halls.
 Students are not permitted to use alcohol containers as decorations (they may not be displayed in windows, etc).
 Each student will be held responsible for his/her personal behavior, as well as the behavior of guests.
 Drinking games (beer pong, quarters, etc) are strictly prohibited due to the fact that they encourage drinking large amounts of alcohol in a short period of time.

 QUESTION: HOW CAN I FIND OUT THE DIMENSIONS AND COLOR OF MY ROOM IN ORDER TO DECORATE AND BUY AN AREA RUG?